technotarek/timeliner/README.md

 In addition, note:

-*	A timelineContainer must be specified at instantiation
+*       Each major marker tag needs a class of timeline-event
 *	The display:none property from the previous timelineEvent (now timeline-event-ex) element is no longer necessary
-*	The expand/collapse element uses completely new and simplified markup.
+*	The expand/collapse element uses new and simplified markup.
 See the Usage section for details.
+*       The license has been changed from a _Creative Commons Attribution-ShareAlike 3.0 Unported License_ to a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+I will recognize the original license for version 1.x.

 The 2.x changes provide an improved semantic markup.
 They also other developer to use their own markup structure.
 Where as version 1.x required the use of dl, dt, dd tags, it is now possible to use your own markup in coordination with the plugin's options.
 Other changes were made for the sake of consistency and to simplify future development.